basjax0/basjax0/README.md

 - Computer Networks
 - Threat Detection and Prevention

 I'm currently working on my Engineering Thesis: **Network Security System with Automatic Threat Detection and Prevention**.
-The project focuses on detecting and responding to Layer 2 network attacks using Python, SNMP, Syslog, SQLite, and Cisco switches.
+The project focuses on detecting and responding to Layer 2 network attacks using Python, SNMP, Syslog, SQLite, and Cisco devices.

 ## Technologies